 Today we have gained recognition in ethical fashion market and are working within a complex system.
 We receive the support of international icons, foundations, renowned individuals of the area, and both local and international institutions that give us the seal of a truly social and environmental enterprise.

-animaná strives to achieve sustainable development in all its operations and practices, by being economically viable, environmentally and socially responsible and beneficial, transparent, and committed to the promotion and strengthening of marginal Latin-American communities.
+We have managed to raise the necessary founds to open a boutique in Paris to give voice to these work that represents more than 5000 artisans, productors and small firms, the opening is scheduled for early September.
+Also, in the US, we are going to start working with an E-shop to sale to final clients. animaná strives to achieve sustainable development in all its operations and practices, by being economically viable, environmentally and socially responsible and beneficial, transparent, and committed to the promotion and strengthening of marginal Latin-American communities.

-During the last year we continued working on a consolidated a network in Argentina and Peru, achieving a systematic processes for quality control, and giving work to hundreds of small scale fiber producers, weavers, and hand-knitters.
-We have finally reached a stable position in the European market, and started operating in United States.
-Finally, we look forward to open our first store in Paris, and arrive to Brazilian Market soon.
+During the last year we continued working on a consolidated a network in Argentina, Peru and Bolivia achieving a systematic processes for quality control, and giving work to hundreds of small scale fiber producers, weavers, and hand-knitters.
+Besides the opening of the first boutique in París and the launch of the new web, another goal for this year is to achieve the Brazilian market.
+We got the certification as a B Corp and this year we must go though recertification process and we work hand by hand with them in promoting sustainable principles for a better world.